A Mere 12 Data Points per Year

 - A convenient means for offsetting pollution impact for the energy that we unavoidably must use on a daily basis

 - And finally, the real-time app interface allows users to select their time increment as well as the units for comparison

-With respect to this last point, recall that hardware only represents one part of Emporia’s platform.
+With respect to this last point, recall that hardware only represents one part of Emporia's platform.
 The other component, software, further distinguishes this system from the current market.
-Briefly, Emporia’s app is easy to use and attractive.
+Briefly, Emporia's app is easy to use and attractive.
 Further, it recommends how best to save money and resources.
-To meet this objective, Emporia monitors not only demand-side usage, but with time will also consider supply-side costs and sources for energy.
-No other system considers both sides of the energy equation.
+To meet this objective, Emporia monitors not only demand-side usage, but also supply-side costs.
 All in the interest of saving consumers money and reducing carbon.